AbidiHichem-TunisianCoder/branchless-cardinal-direction-movement/README.md

 }
 ```

 No array declarations.
 No memory access.
 Pure ALU computation across all parallel threads.

 ---

 ## Origin

 This formula was discovered in 2025 while coding a Pacman
 pathfinding implementation in Scratch.

 The constraint was personal: a refusal to use branching code
 and no knowledge of lookup arrays.
 This forced a search for
 a purely arithmetic solution.

 The Δx component emerged first.
 The Δy component required
 pushing past the obvious — nearly giving up — before the
 constant 2 revealed the symmetry that completes the formula.

 Web searches, Bit Twiddling Hacks, HAKMEM, Stack Overflow,
 and AI language models all return lookup arrays as the
 standard solution.
-This formula does not appear in any
-existing public technical resource.
+This formula has no known prior publication.

 ---